-25 But I think it is necessary to send back to you Epaphroditus, my brother, co-worker and fellow soldier, who is also your messenger, whom you sent to take care of my needs.
-26 For he longs for all of you and is distressed because you heard he was ill.
-27 Indeed he was ill, and almost died.
+But I think it is necessary to send back to you Epaphroditus, my brother, co-worker and fellow soldier, who is also your messenger, whom you sent to take care of my needs.
+For he longs for all of you and is distressed because you heard he was ill.
+Indeed he was ill, and almost died.
 But God had mercy on him, and not on him only but also on me, to spare me sorrow upon sorrow.
-28 Therefore I am all the more eager to send him, so that when you see him again you may be glad and I may have less anxiety.
+Therefore I am all the more eager to send him, so that when you see him again you may be glad and I may have less anxiety.

-Everybody has trouble in life but when you raise the stakes on your involvement in the work of the Gospel of Jesus Christ you can expect more trouble.
+Everybody has trouble in life, but when you raise the stakes on your involvement in the work of the gospel of Jesus Christ, you can expect more trouble.

 Sometimes we overinterpret the bad things that happen to us as spiritual warfare.
-When we claim spiritual warfare we in effect claim our status as “soldiers.”
-The question we must ask ourselves is, “Why would Satan bother with attacking me?
-How is my life and work threatening his kingdom?”
+When we claim spiritual warfare, we, in effect, claim our status as soldiers.
+We must ask ourselves: Why would Satan bother with attacking me?
+How is my life and work threatening his kingdom?
 The term spiritual warfare has come to be used quite casually.

-By way of an opposite analogy consider the war on terrorism.
-If you are related to suspected terrorists or harbor suspected terrorists or in any way help them or fund them or get involved with them on social media or anywhere else you can bet that someone in law enforcement is going to be assigned to watch you like a hawk.
-By your active involvement you make yourself an enemy of the state who will do everything they can to name you an “enemy combatant,” which empowers them to come after you with everything they’ve got.
+By way of an opposite analogy, consider the war on terrorism.
+If you are related to suspected terrorists or harbor suspected terrorists or in any way help them or fund them or get involved with them on social media or anywhere else, you can bet that someone in law enforcement is going to be assigned to watch you like a hawk.
+By your active involvement, you make yourself an enemy of the state, who will do everything they can to name you an enemy combatant, which empowers them to come after you with everything they’ve got.

-I don’t want to overestimate my role and work in the Kingdom of God, but I now find myself behind enemy lines and deep in hostile territory.
-For the past seven years I have been under withering enemy fire.
-I know I am to the Apostle Paul as a foot soldier is to General Patton, but the battle is real.
-I consider all of you as brothers and sisters in the Lord; many of you as co-laborers in the Gospel and still others as fellow soldiers in the thick of this war on darkness.
+I don’t want to overestimate my role and work in the kingdom of God, but I now find myself behind enemy lines and deep in hostile territory.
+For the past seven years, I have been under withering enemy fire.
+I know I am to the apostle Paul as a foot soldier is to General Patton, but the battle is real.
+I consider all of you as brothers and sisters in the Lord, many of you as co-laborers in the gospel, and still others as fellow soldiers in the thick of this war on darkness.
 Some of you have jumped into the foxhole with me.
-I am eternally grateful but in case I was not clear, NOW IS THE TIME TO PUT ON YOUR ARMOR.
+I am eternally grateful, but in case I was not clear: now is the time to put on your armor.

 - Have you ever been under real spiritual attack and warfare?
 Have you overinterpreted spiritual warfare before?
 Under-interpreted it?

-- Are you willing to offer yourself to Jesus for an assignment in his Kingdom (not to become a professional Christian– but to get in the fight)?
+- Are you willing to offer yourself to Jesus for an assignment in his kingdom (not to become a professional Christian but to get in the fight)?

 - Anybody out there want to enlist?